PayBy/official-doc/docs/Online Payment Integration/Special Payment Scenes/ewallet.md

 #### Create order

-When the customer confirms to pay, render the ewallet list for the customer to choose.
+When the customer confirms to pay, render the E-wallet list for the customer to choose from.
 Which wallets and order of wallets the customers see is determined by the merchant and stored in the merchant's server.
 When customers initiate payments, the merchant app query from the merchant's server.<br/>

-Call the [Create order](/docs/createorder) API,  follow the API description to create a reuest.
+Call the [Create order](/docs/createorder) API,  follow the API description to create a request.
 Pass `EWALLET` in the **paySceneCode** parameter.<br/>

 If the request is successful, PayBy will return a deeplink to redirect the customer to the target ewallet.<br/>